xsguo1031/Tableau/README.md

 # Tableau
+Data Visualization and Communication with Tableau by Duke University

 ## Why Tableau?
 1. Uses visualization best practices and outputs graphs faster than other tools such as excel.